 Ask yourself: Is the consequence respectful?

-When a child hears, “Oh no, the ball broke my lamp!
-Now I have to buy a new one.
-I need you to help pay for it with your allowance,” he thinks, “I made a mistake.”
+When a child hears, “Oh no, the ball broke the lamp!
+Now we have to buy a new one.
+We’ll need you to help pay for it with your allowance,” he thinks, “I made a mistake.”

 It’s a very different message and learning experience (fixing a mistake versus shame from a parent).
 You can ensure that the consequences you set for your children are respectful by aiming for problem solving over punishment.